mariamahmed2/LC-Exercises/Solution1.md

     > #!/bin/sh
     > curl --head --silent https://www.google.com/

 4&5&6.
-When excuting the test file with `./test` it says Permission denied
+When executing the test file with `./test` it says Permission denied
-    with `ls -al` it shows that the test file has not excute permission, it has read and write only
+    with `ls -al` it shows that the test file has not execute permission, it has read and write only

 ### There are 2 solutions for this problem
  - with `sh test`